UWPCE-PythonCert/PythonCertDevel/_sources/class_schedule/outline.rst.txt

 Session 1-02
 ============

-1. Organizing your Programs
+Organizing your Programs

-2. Truthiness
+1. Truthiness

-     a)  Booleans
-     b)  Ternary Expressions
-     c)  If .. elif .. else
+2. If .. elif .. else
+3. Ternary Expressions

-3. Functions
+4. Functions
-4. Modules and Namespaces
+5. Modules and Namespaces

-     a)	 Importing

 Session 1-03
 ============

-1. Sequences, Slicing and Iteration
+Sequences, Slicing and Iteration

-     a)  Lists, Tuples, Strings
+1. Lists, Tuples, Strings
-     b)  Slicing
+2. Slicing
-     c)  Iteration
+3. Iteration
-     d)  String methods
+4. String methods
-     e)  String formatting
+5. String formatting

 Session 1-04
 ============

-1. Collections and I/O
+Collections and I/O

-     g)  Dictionaries
+1. Dictionaries
-     h)  Sets
+2. Sets
-     i)  Files (probably a good place to introduce context managers from a client perspective, but not a server perspective if you know what I mean)
+3. Files (probably a good place to introduce context managers from a client perspective, but not a server perspective if you know what I mean)

 Session 1-05
 ============